Bayesian Methods for the Investigation of Temperature-Dependence in Conductivity: Methods

 \section{Methods}

-All conductivity data used in this work were derived from mean-squared displacement (MSD) analysis of molecular dynamics trajectories.
-Self-diffusion coefficients were estimated from the long-time slope of the MSD via the Einstein relation, using approximate Bayesian regression~\cite{McCluskey2024a}.
-MSDs exhibit ballistic behaviour at short times and diffusive behaviour at longer times~\cite{He2018,Bonkowski2025}; only data from the diffusive regime, where the MSD is approximately linear in time, can be used for this fitting.
-Self-diffusion coefficients were converted to ionic conductivity estimates via the Nernst-Einstein relation, assuming a Haven ratio $H_\mathrm{R} = 1$.
-All of the analysis in this work was performed with \textsc{kinisi}-2.0.3~\cite{McCluskey2024}.
-Analysis scripts are available in the Electronic Supplementary Information~\cite{McCluskey2025}.
+All conductivity data used in this work were derived from molecular dynamics simulations.
+At each temperature, self-diffusion coefficients were estimated from the long-time slope of the mean-squared displacement (MSD) using approximate Bayesian regression~\cite{McCluskey2024a}, considering only the diffusive regime identified by visual inspection of log-log MSD plots.
+The range of lag times used for this regression is the fitting window.
+These were converted to conductivity estimates via the Nernst-Einstein relation, assuming a Haven ratio $H_\mathrm{R} = 1$.\footnote{A temperature-independent Haven ratio would uniformly scale the conductivity values without affecting the temperature dependence; a temperature-dependent ratio would introduce additional curvature, but the analysis procedure would be unchanged.} All analysis was performed with \textsc{kinisi}-2.0.3~\cite{McCluskey2024}, using \textsc{MDAnalysis}~\cite{MichaudAgrawal2011,Gowers2016} for trajectory parsing; scripts are available in the Electronic Supplementary Information~\cite{McCluskey2025}.